aadswebdesign/MyScriptingCookings/README.md

 Finally, most of what I place here, is of what I have learned from making **mistakes!** and I still make them to **learn more!**

 Positive but Critical feedback is welcome!

+Just created a new directory 'Shorties' for my indidual js files and my EditorManager